ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_resource_requirements.md

   **OS Resource Settings** and below that the value for the **Thread stack size**.
 - If File System is used retargeted to USB Host Mass Storage the stack size for thread calling File System functions should be at least 2560 Bytes.

-### RTX v5 Requirements {#usbh_req_rtx5}

-The USB Host component allocates all necessary resources statically so no changes to RTX settings are necessary.

 ### Memory Requirements {#usbh_mem_req}